srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/srl-with-oc-services.md

 [gnmi-doc]: https://documentation.nokia.com/srlinux/22-6/SR_Linux_Book_Files/SysMgmt_Guide/gnmi-interface.html

-gNMI service is enabled over port `57400` in the configuration files used with this lab.
+gNMI service is enabled over port `57400` in the configuration files used with this lab and exposed over `9339` port for external connectivity.

 <!-- For completeness, the below section shows how to enable gNMI via different management interfaces.